obyou12/CS4110-Compiler/README.md

 2: Create a Java project in Eclipse.

-3: Move folders from downloaded folder to project making Main.java the source.
+3: Move folders from downloaded folder to project making Main.java the default package.

 4: In the Eclipse package explorer, configure the properties.
 Under the libraries tab of the Java Build Path option, add the java-cup-11b-runtime.jar from Cup/lib as an external jar.